ncrmro/rjango/README.md

 Sample docker-compose.yml and dockerfile are enough to test out the nginx/database/staticfiles

 Base image is alpine and after dependencies and staticfiles weighs in at 130.5mb

-You can tell if nginx is picking up the default vhost config by changing if static files are logged in the /deps/nginx/default_conf

-Docker deployment should not be considered secure yet until the docker socket is moved to it's own container for nginx-gen and letsencrypt support..
-Wait for the docker-compose.prod.yml

 docker run -it --entrypoint=/bin/bash ncrmro/ango
 docker exec -i -t ango bash